reiver/the-secret-history-of-nfts/README.md

 Today (at the time of writing of this article) playing video games online over the Internet is popular.

-Also, today (at the time of writing this article) _watching others_ play videos games over the Internet is popular too.
+Also, today (at the time of writing this article) _watching other people_ play videos games over the Internet is popular too.

 Today millions of people watch other people play video games!